JagGlo/playOmics/README.md

 ```

 We will treat the `splitted_data$train_data` as a background for the
-modelling experiment, therefore let’s name them “modelling_set” for now:
+modeling experiment; let’s name them “modelling_set” for now:

 ``` r
 modelling_set <- splitted_data$train_data
 ```

-As a preparation to modelling process, we will use again the function
+As a preparation for the modeling process, we will use again the
-**split_data_into_train_test()**:
+function **split_data_into_train_test()**:

 ``` r
 BRCA_data_splitted <-
   split_data_into_train_test(modelling_set, prop = 8 / 10, target = my_target)
 ```

-### Prepare dataset for modelling
+### Prepare dataset for modeling

-In next step, we will prepare data for modelling using
+In the next step, you can continue the preparation of data for modeling
-**prepare_data_for_modelling()** function.
+using **prepare_data_for_modelling()** function.
 It will transform all
 character and factor variables into “dummy” columns (e.g. column `sex`
-with two values: `male`, `female` will be transformed to two columns:
+with two values: `male` and `female` will be transformed into two
-`sex_male` and `sex_female` filled with 1/0 values) and translate
+columns: `sex_male` and `sex_female` filled with 1/0 values) and
-logical columns into numbers.
-It also adds the dataset name to each
+translate logical columns into numbers.
+It also adds the dataset name to
-variable to distinguish data.
+each variable to distinguish data.

 ``` r
 data_prepared <-
   prepare_data_for_modelling(data = BRCA_data_splitted$train_data, target = my_target)
 ```

-Also test set needs to be prepared, so the models can be validated on
+Also, a test set needs to be prepared so the models can be validated on
 corresponding data:

 ``` r